ayushmahadik8/IPL-Data-Analysis-using-SQL/README.md

 This project is an IPL Data Analysis using SQL, where we explore various aspects of IPL matches, player performances, and team statistics.
 The goal is to derive meaningful insights from historical IPL data by writing efficient SQL queries.

-In this project, we have solved the following key analytical questions:
+In this project, we have solved the following key analytical questions :-

 # 1. What are the top 5 players with the most player of the match awards?